seanbao/mnemonas/docs/public-server-quickstart.en.md

 sudo mnemonas-public-setup --proxy nginx nas.example.com admin@example.com
 ```

+For Traefik or Cloudflare Tunnel, start from `deploy/public-access/traefik/` or `deploy/public-access/cloudflare-tunnel/config.yml` and see [Reverse proxy setup](reverse-proxy-setup.en.md).

 If you are already logged into the Web UI, you can also open `System Settings -> General -> Public Access Wizard`:

 - enter the public domain;